William Henry Milburn

 William Henry Milburn (September 26, 1823 – April 11, 1903) was a blind Methodist clergyman.
-A friend of notables including Henry Wadsworth Longfellow, he was Chaplain of the United States House of Representatives in 1845 and Chaplain of the Senate fifty years later (1893 until his death in 1903).
+A friend of notables including Henry Wadsworth Longfellow, he was Chaplain of the United States House of Representatives in the years 1845 and 1853, and from 1885–1893.
+Thereafter, he served as Chaplain of the Senate from 1893 until his death in 1903.

 Early life

 William Henry Milburn was born September 26, 1823, in Philadelphia, Pennsylvania, to Nicholas and Ann (Wyeth) Milburn, who were devout Methodists and often hosted well-known Methodist preachers in their home.
 His father was a prosperous merchant, until reverses in the economy led to the failure of his business.
 The family relocated to Jacksonville, Illinois, then still "the West" in 1838.
 There, Milburn was raised.

 Before their move to Philadelphia, Milburn's left eye had been injured by a piece of glass thrown by a playmate.
 Kept in a dark room for over a year to attempt to aid healing, the eye was permanently blinded when doctors tried to remove the callus that had formed over it, using some kind of caustic.
 The impairment of that eye led to a similar impairment in the other, causing him to be partially blind in his youth, and totally blind by his forties.
 Milburn recounts this incident in his autobiography.

 Milburn was chiefly self-educated, though he had tutors in Latin and Greek, until enrolling Illinois College from which he was unable to graduate due to his waning eyesight.
 At the urging of minister friends including Peter Cartwright, Milburn became a Methodist circuit rider in 1843.